-- 1 Demonstrate the linkages within the updated Strategic Plan to local and national objectives and alignment of Directions and Action Plans. - 2 Update the Financial Strategy to address significant deficits indicated in the Medium Term Financial Plan 2020/21 2024/25, and assess compliance with the CIPFA Financial Management Code. - 3 Further develop the Performance Management Framework to define and align performance measures to key priorities and outcomes of the Strategic Plan. - 4 Progress workforce plans for all delegated services and develop a 3 year Workforce Plan which is aligned to the updated Strategic Plan.
+- 1 Demonstrate the linkages within the updated Strategic Plan to local and national objectives and alignment of Directions and Action Plans. - 2 Update the Financial Strategy to address significant deficits indicated in the Medium Term Financial Plan 2020/21 2024/25.

+- 3 Further develop the Performance Management Framework to define and align performance measures to key priorities and outcomes of the Strategic Plan. - 4 Progress workforce plans for all delegated services and develop a 3 year Workforce Plan which is aligned to the updated Strategic Plan.